 For assisting the Board of Directors in discharging its responsibilities in variousfields effectively & efficiently various Standing and Non-standing Committees areconstituted by the Board from time to time.
 The detail of all standing committees alongwith their composition and meeting held during the year under review are given in theReport of Corporate Governance which forms part of this Report.

-Your Company has adopted a Risk Management Policy pursuant to the provisions of Section 134 of the Act toidentify and evaluate business risks and opportunities for mitigation of the same.
+Your Company has constituted a Risk Management Committee as a measure of goodgovernance although not mandatory on our Company.
+The details of the Committee and itsterms of reference are set out in the Corporate Governance Report.
+Your Company hasadopted a Risk Management Policy pursuant to the provisions of Section 134 of the Act toidentify and evaluate business risks and opportunities for mitigation of the same.
 Thisframework seeks to create transparency minimize adverse impact on business objective andenhance your Company's competitive advantage.
-The riskframework defines the risk management approach across the enterprise at various levels including documentation andreporting.
+The risk framework defines the riskmanagement approach across the enterprise at various levels including documentation andreporting.

-The Board of Directors has carried out evaluation and performance of the various Boardcommittees after seeking input from the Committee members on the basis of the criteriasuch as the composition of Committee effectiveness of committee meeting noting ofminutes etc. The Nomination and Remuneration committee of Company has carried out theevaluation of Whole Time Directors of the Company pursuant to provision of Section 178 ofthe Companies Act 2013 read with Regulation 19(4) of SEBI (Listing Obligation andDisclosure Requirement) Regulations 2015.
+The Board of Directors has carried out evaluation and performance of the various Boardcommittees after seeking input from the Committee members on the basis of the criteriasuch as the composition of Committee effectiveness of committee meeting noting ofminutes etc.

+Obligation and Disclosure Requirement) Regulations 2015.
 In a separate meeting ofIndependent Directors performance of Non independent Directors performance of the Boardas a whole was evaluated taking into account the views of Executive Directors and Non-Executive Directors.

 Your Company has a proper and adequate system of Internal Control for ensuring theorderly and efficient conduct of its business including adherence to the Company'spolicies the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial disclosures.